tsusanto/gt/_posts/2025-03-02-pan-fried-tofu.md

 Then on Saturday we went to a house dinner pot luck party and drank lots of wine and ate lots of delicious food.

 Today was just a chill Sunday.
+We tried out a yoga class at our gym this morning, but we both thought the teacher went too fast and we did not find it fun and relaxing at all.

 It started raining late afternoon, and I made a couple of vegetable dishes for dinner to go with a little bit of the slow smoked pork we packed home from the party.

 Ingredients:
 * 1 pack tofu - thickly sliced